bonitasoft/bonita-doc/md/bonita-docker-installation.md

 ## Update configuration and license

-The license file and configuration files are updated using the Setup tool.
+Once renewed from Bonita Customer Portal, the license file and the configuration files are updated using the Setup tool.

 Setup tool can be used outside of the Docker container directly by downloading the Tomcat bundle and running it from there.

 ::: info
-The setup tool need to be able to access the database.
+The setup tool needs to be able to access the database.
 Because of that, if the database is in a docker container, its port must be exposed to the host.
 :::

-See [setup tool page]([setup tool](BonitaBPM_platform_setup.md#update_platform_conf)) for more informations.
+See [setup tool page]([setup tool](BonitaBPM_platform_setup.md#update_platform_conf)) for more information.